 The department, with the approval of the Texas Board of Criminal Justice, may contract with a public or private vendor to provide telephone reporting, automated caseload management, or collection services for:

-- (1) fines, fees, restitution, or other costs ordered to be paid by a court; or - (2) fees collected by the division.
+- (1) fines, fees, restitution, or other costs ordered to be paid by - (2) fees collected by the division.

 SEC.
 508.322.
 RELEASEE RESTITUTION FUND